TNolan01/player_track/README.md

 The design, development and testing of this application were tracked through a project opened in GitHub and associated with the application repository.
 The Project and Kanban board are located [here](https://github.com/TNolan01/player_track/projects/1).

+The Kanban board in the GitHub repository was used to track issues raised during testing and development.

 <br>

 <p align="center" width="100%">